NatalieC15/Coding/README.md

 ### Prerequisites
 The programs used in the creation and running of the code were:

-The Bash Shell - A shell which is commonly used to increase speed of tasks such as reading and executing commands from a file.
+The Bash Shell - A standard command processor that allows the user to type commands that do tasks such as reading and executing commands from a file.

 Git - A version control software, which links the code to an online repository and allows tracking of what changes are made and who makes them.